Theopetra/theo-contracts/launchNotes.md

 The Discount Rate Return Bond (Drb) and Discount Rate Return Yield (Dyb) are initially set during `create`, and can subsequently be updated via `setDiscountRateBond` and `setDiscountRateYield`

 ### StakingDistributor

 #### addRecipient

-A recipient for distributions needs to be added in the await Distributor.addRecipient(Staking.address, expectedStartRateUnlocked, expectedDrs, expectedDys, isLocked); contract, before `distribute` can be successfully called.
+A recipient(s) (Staking contract(s)) for distributions needs to be added in the StakingDistributor contract, before `distribute` can be successfully called.
 See for example the following, taken from within the beforeEach block of `StakingDistributor.test.ts`:

 ```